 Don’t have A/C?
 Here’s how you can keep dogs cool at home:

 - Make sure your dog has access to plenty of shade and water when they’re outside.
-If you’re dog sitting, make sure to never leave a dog alone in your yard—they may be able to spot ways to escape that your own dog has ignored for years.
+You should never leave a dog unsupervised in your yard— in addition to increasing the risk of heatstroke, they may be able to spot ways to escape that your own dog has ignored for years.

 - If your dog normally stays outside for long periods of time, move them inside.

 - Keep air circulating inside.
 Air conditioning is better than fans, but you can also open windows to create a nice cross breeze.
 Or place a bowl of ice right in front of a fan that oscillates.